 It is not typical to charge (reverse) interest on any leakage that occurs during the locked-box period but it can nevertheless be agreed among the parties.

 Both locked-box and completion accounts consideration structures are commonly supported by appropriate dispute resolution mechanisms.
 Such clauses are usually included in the documentation of PE transactions with Vietnamese targets.

 In common with other jurisdictions, in Vietnam, equity purchase or subscription agreements are subject to conditions.
-Aside from the usual conditions precedent (eg, the PE Buyer being satisfied with the due diligence, the disclosure letter being agreeable, the PE Buyer securing the requisite acquisition financing or the seller procuring the repayment of shareholder loans and release of other security, etc), Vietnamese transaction documents will often allocate the regulatory transactional risk via conditions precedent, subsequent or post-closing undertakings.
+Aside from the usual conditions precedent (eg, the PE buyer being satisfied with the due diligence, the disclosure letter being agreeable, the PE buyer securing the requisite acquisition financing or the seller procuring the repayment of shareholder loans and release of other security), Vietnamese transaction documents will often allocate the regulatory transactional risk via conditions precedent or subsequent to, or post-closing, undertakings.
 As more particularly described in 3.1 Primary Regulators and Regulatory Issues, the mechanics of closing will be the subject of negotiation, and they are often built into both the SPA or share subscription agreement (SSA) and the escrow agreement.
 In some cases, parties agree, sub-optimally, to settle the purchase price by way of staged milestone payments linked to the completion of certain licensing steps.
-Typical conditions subsequent or post-closing undertakings would be the rectification of minor areas of regulatory non-compliance flagged during the legal, financial or tax due diligence.
+Typical conditions subsequent to or post-closing undertakings would be the rectification of minor areas of regulatory non-compliance flagged during the legal, financial or tax due diligence.

 Material adverse change (MAC) clauses are built into most SPAs between signing and closing, which is advantageous for the investor since the period between signing and closing can be lengthy, given the protracted licensing periods required to update the investor’s ownership.